 OPERS financial statements are prepared using the accrual basis of accounting under which deductions are recorded when the liability is incurred, and revenues are recognized when earned.
-Health care payments are considered a liability and recognized when a present obligation exists.
+Health care payments are considered a liability and recognized when a present obligation exists and a condition that requires the event creating the liability has taken place.
 Therefore, OPERS estimates health care claims which have been incurred at year-end, but which have not yet been reported to the System as of fiscal year end.
-Health care receipts are recognized when they become measurable and due to OPERS based on contractual requirements.
-Therefore, health care receipts contain estimates based on information received from health care vendors and other sources.
+Health care reimbursements are recognized when they become measurable and due to OPERS based on contractual requirements.
+Therefore, health care reimbursements contain estimates based on information received from health care vendors and other sources.

 Investment purchases and sales are recorded as of the trade date.
 All investments are generally reported at fair value.
 Fair value is the amount that a plan can reasonably expect to receive for an investment in a current sale between a willing buyer and a willing seller, that is, other than in a forced or liquidation sale.
-All investments, with the exception of real estate, private equity and hedge funds are valued based on closing market prices or broker quotes.
+All investments, with the exception of real estate, private equity and hedge funds, are valued based on closing market prices or broker quotes.
 Securities not having a quoted market price have been valued based on yields currently available on comparable securities of issuers with similar credit ratings.
 The fair value of real estate investments, private equity and hedge funds is based on a net asset value, which is established by the fund or by the fund's third-party administrator.

 Employer contributions and investment earnings are used to fund health care expenses.
-No portion of the employer contributions for the Traditional Pension and Combined plan members were credited to the 115 Health Care Trust (115 Trust) for the year ended December 31, 2018.
-The health care contribution rate allocation for the Member-Directed Plan retiree medical accounts (RMAs) for 2018 remained at 4%.
-In 2017, OPERS implemented Governmental Accounting Standards Board Statement No.74 (GASB 74), Financial Reporting for Post-Employment Benefit Plans Other Than Pension Plans.
-GASB 74 requires that certain health care receipts be netted with health care expenses reported in the Health Care Expenses category in the Statement of Changes in Fiduciary Net Position.
-The presentation of Retiree-Paid Health Care Premiums, Federal Subsidy, and formulary rebates, rebates previously reported in Contract and Other Receipts, has been revised and these health care receipts are now included in health care expenses.
+No portion of the employer contributions for the Traditional Pension and Combined plan members were credited to the 115 Health Care Trust (115 Trust) for the year ended December 31, 2019.
+The health care contribution rate allocation for the Member-Directed Plan retiree medical accounts (RMAs) for 2019 remained at 4%.
+In 2017, OPERS implemented Governmental Accounting Standards Board Statement No. 74 (GASB 74), Financial Reporting for Post-Employment Benefit Plans Other Than Pension Plans (OPEB).
+GASB 74 requires that certain health care receipts, or payments, from retirees and health care vendors to OPERS, to offset the related health care expenses reported in the Health Care Expenses category in the Statement of Changes in Fiduciary Net Position.
+The presentation of Retiree-Paid Health Care Premiums,

+Federal Subsidy and rebates, rebates previously reported in Contract and Other Receipts, has been revised and these health care receipts are now included in health care expenses.